elfsternberg/wp-illustrated-recent-posts/readme.md

 -----------

 This is a fairly ordinary extension of the Recent Posts widget.
-What's useful about it is that scans all each recent post for an image and, if one is found, adds it to a div at the end of the returned HTML object.
-With a little CSS magic (see the included CSS file), the image is faded out and the text superimposed above it.
-This is really attractive for gaming and movie sites.
+What's useful about it is that scans each recent post for an image and, if one is found, adds it to a div at the end of the returned HTML object.
+With a little CSS magic (see the included CSS file), the image is faded out slightly, like a background, and the text superimposed above it.
+This can be really attractive for gaming and movie sites.
 This effect, or something like it, can be clearly seen at theverge.com's home page, and I've implemented it for iGameRadio.com.

 You can limit them by category (for example, "podcasts" or "news").